Stivais/voxels-rs/README.md

 optimizations i want to use:
 - gpu frustum and occlusion culling
 - level of details
+- quadtree/octree chunks for better frustum and lods stuff
-- efficient multi-threading for stuff like meshing
+- efficient multi-threading for stuff like meshing/chunk generation
 - look into vulkan at some point